 At TB12 we take multiple approaches in combination to treat and to relieve shin pain.
 We focus on using pliability work and functional movement to decrease the stress on your lower leg and shin, as well as addressing your hydration and nutrition for any deficiencies that may be prolonging this condition.

 Pliable muscle is long, soft, and lean tissue that is able to fully absorb and distribute the forces placed on it – decreasing pain and preventing further injury.
-There are two ways to develop pliability: you can come to one of our TB12 Performance & Recovery Centers and work with an expert Body Coach, or you can use a pliability device like a TB12 Vibrating Pliability Roller or Sphere at home.
+To better develop pliability, you can use a pliability device like a TB12 Vibrating Pliability Roller or Sphere at home.

 Using a pliability device, spend time targeting areas of pain or discomfort as well as the surrounding muscles – this will help increase blood flow, maximizing the availability of nutrients and oxygen necessary for healing.
 While taking time to roll your entire lower extremity is important, a few key areas to be intuitive with and spend additional time rolling include the front of the shin, back of the lower leg (calf), the hamstring, the quad, and the bottom of the foot.

 Focus on Hydration

 Water, Water, Water!!
 Aim to drink half your bodyweight in fluid ounces of water every day.
 Water can help your joints and muscles, and improve your pliability – increasing your overall muscular performance and function.
 Healthy hydration aids in maintaining lower levels of inflammation, and water plays a role in aiding tissue repair and growth by transporting nutrients to your cells and helping with the removal of waste.
 Add electrolytes to maximize the impact of the water you drink and try to bring a reusable water bottle with you throughout the day so that you can continue to fill no matter where you go or what your day demands!